malthe/otto/otto/docs/getting_started.rst

 .. -> output

   >>> assert_response("/repr/math/pi", app, output)

+We can ask the route to generate a path given a dictionary which matches the route's match dict expectations, and in this case, a context for the traverser.

 To separate out route paths from library code (such that library needn't be explicitly aware of routing configuration):